King Warrior Magician Lover: The Four Masculine Archetypes

 Let’s dive in …

-What are Jungian Archetypes?
+What Are Masculine Archetypes?

 Archetypes are basic images or patterns within the human psyche.